nathansheaouedraogo/bleach_cleanings_data_analysis/README.md

 # General Overview
 This package is designed to analyze data from the Ambilabs 2Win integrating nephelometer.
 It is highly customizable, and with a few modifications all functions maybe used independently for other applications.
 As it stands, the intended use is to quickly analyze all peaks in a given dataset and report back important information organized in a simple and easy to follow manner.

+The functions and classes may also be used as a simple "first step" in data processing with heavier analysis used down the line or may be implemented in prexisting workflows.

 # Setup and General Use
-Setting up the program is simple.
-Simply copy the directory (folder) that this file is in over to your local drive.
-Download your raw dataset and move it into the "raw_data" folder.
-This is just here for convenience, you can keep your raw data wherever you want.
-However you cannot delete the "raw_data" folder or else the program will crash.
-Next you must define decimals (number of sig figs to display on graph), time_resolution, and timescale. run the module "__RUN_ANALYSIS__.py".
-After running, you will be prompted to open your raw data file.
-Please do so.
-Your dataset will be visualized on a web browser (no internet needed!).
-This plot is interactive and allows you to zoom into your peaks.
-You will then be prompted to select the "experimental times" json.
-Instructions on how to set this up are listed under the "Defining the "experimental times" JSON" heading.

-After selecting your experimental times, the rest is very straight forwards.
-Input your time resolution and the "scale" it was taken at.
-The program will create a directory in "processed_data" and will output all analyzed data and graphs into it.
+Please copy all files and folders from this rep onto your local disk.
+Files with "example" may be deleted.
+Locate your raw data file and transfer it into the "raw data" folder.
+Next, please take note of your instruments timescale and time resolution (see: "Some Notes on Time Resolution heading) and input them into the "pm_analysis" function in __RUN_ANALYSIS__.py file.
+If you need to define your peak/background times, please set "show_raw_peaks=True".
+Else, set it to False.

+**Before proceeding further please read  Defining the "experimental times" JSON heading**

 # Some Notes on Time Resolution

 The module is naive of the data's time resolution.
 You must calculate or determine this before analyzing the data.
 The module reports ALL rates in units of min^-1.
-You will be prompted to input the "timescale" (unit time) of the resolution along with the "time resolution" (number of measurements per unit time).
+You will have to input the "timescale" (unit time) of the resolution along with the "time resolution" (number of measurements per unit time) into the "pm_analysis" function.

 For example, if the instrument sampled every 30 seconds, you have three options:

 1. input 30 for "time resolution" and "seconds" for timescale
 2. input 0.5 for "time resolution" and "minutes" for timescale
 3. input 1/120 for "time resolution" and "hours" for timescale

+The function is set up with "60" for time resolution and "seconds" for timescale, meaning the instrument sampled every 60s.

 This is all easily modifiable if you wish to change to a different scale.
 If you do make modifications, make sure to refactor the code as this could easily result in wrong data being outputted without any raised flags.